Skip to main content

 /**

-* Document scanner commands for advanced control of the document scanner component.
+* Document scanner commands for advanced control of the document camera component.

 */